rmsk2/moreorless/readme.md

 and observe the progress I make.
 Be warned this is not finished by a long shot.
 This is how I plan to progress:

 Short term goals
-- adding deletion of characters and lines via the delete key
-- adding inserting new lines via the return key
 - allowing to start with an empty document
 - adding a save command
-- visualize whether document has changed in UI

 Midterm goals
 - replace tab characters at load by four blanks